FAQ for analytics

 Use sentiment analysis to understand the level of user satisfaction in conversation sessions based on an AI analysis of user messages to the agent.
 You can understand the overall sentiment of the session (positive, negative, or neutral), investigate the reasons, and take measures to address it.

-What data is used to define sentiment in a conversational session?
+What data is used for sentiment analysis?

 Sentiment analytics uses that information to evaluate if the user satisfaction during the session is positive, negative, or neutral.
 For example, a user can use words and a tone of voice that indicate frustration or dissatisfaction based on the interaction with the agent.
 In this case, the session is classified as negative sentiment.